Niralp16/Information-Retrieval/README.md

 performance, they often lack transparency in explaining why certain documents are retrieved as query results.
 This paper addresses this gap by proposing a comprehensive architecture that integrates knowledge graphs into the XIR framework.
-Leveraging the structured information stored in knowledge graphs, our approach aims to enhance the explainability of IR systems at various stages of the retrieval process.
+Leveraging the structured information stored in knowledge graphs, our approach aims to enhance the explainability of IR systems at various stages of the retrieval process.
 Unlike existing XIR approaches that primarily focus on refining the retrieval model,